philippgille/hello-netcoreapp/README.md

 ### SCD

+Depending on your system you might need to install the dependencies listed in the [.NET Core native prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md).

-You can copy the archive (for example `hello-netcoreapp_ubuntu.16.04-x64.zip` or `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`) to wherever you want to run the app (only the OS has to match), extract the archive and run:
+Then you can copy the archive (for example `hello-netcoreapp_ubuntu.16.04-x64.zip` or `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`) to wherever you want to run the app (only the OS has to match), extract the archive and run:

 - `path/to/hello-netcoreapp`